Corts Valencianes: Modern legislatures

+Results of the elections to the Corts Valencianes

 Organisation, rules and composition

 Following the passing of the statute of autonomy of the Valencian Community, which established local government for the region, the Corts became the regional assembly, elected every four years by universal adult suffrage.

 The name originated in the historic Valencian Corts, however previous bodies of that name had different functions representing three institutions: the clergy, the military/nobility and the royal family.

 The Statute of Autonomy primarily defines the Corts Valencianes in chapter II, title II, although there are also references in other articles.
 The Statute simply indicates the composition of Corts, its functions, the basic principles of the electoral system, and traces the general framework of the Statute of the Deputies.
 Laws which develop the Statute, the rules of the Corts Valencianes regulate the organization and the operation of the Corts.
 The first rules were adopted during the transition stage.
 Since that moment, the rules have been modified on various occasions; the current drafting was ratified on 30 June 1994.

 The 1982 Statute of Autonomy states that the Corts will have a number of deputies ranging from 75 to 100.
 The current electoral law fixes the number at 99 deputies, divided according to the provinces and the electoral constituencies.
 Currently in the legislature 35 deputies are elected for the Province of Alicante, 24 deputies for the Province of Castellón and 40 deputies for the Province of Valencia.
 The Statute of Autonomy also states that to be elected, candidates must belong to a list which obtains at least 5% of the total number of votes.
 Certain political parties and alliances who fail to achieve that threshold, cannot enter the Parliament.
 For lists which cross the 5% barrier, the distribution of seats is done according to the D'Hondt method.